 Accelerating sustainability involves both improving the sustainable production of plant-based foods and increasing adoption of plant-based foods at large to improve the sustainability of the food system.
 Our client recognized that acting on the themes outlined will provide the forward momentum that the industry needs to ensure a viable future.

-Disclaimer: This piece was written by Micaela Cox (Innovation Analyst), Andrea Strauss (Innovation Analyst), Lawrence Blume (Food & Agriculture Sector Lead, Senior Innovation Advisor), and Jamie Pero Parker (Innovation Advisor) to share perspectives on a topic of interest.
+Disclaimer: This piece was written by Micaela Cox (Innovation Analyst), Andrea Strauss (Innovation Analyst), Lawrence Blume (Food & Agriculture Sector Lead, Senior Innovation Advisor), and Jamie Pero Parker (Senior Innovation Advisor) to share perspectives on a topic of interest.
 Expression of opinions within are those of the author or authors.